 Although this may seem like a relatively isolated scenario, there's a lurking environmental issue that could create an inland exodus all over again: rising sea levels.

-A new University of Georgia study published as a letter in the journal Nature Climate Change purports as many as 13.1 million people in the United States could be displaced by high water, creating a population boom in municipalities like Atlanta and Orlando, the latter of which could receive 250,000 new residents.
+A 2017 University of Georgia study published as a letter in the journal Nature Climate Change purports as many as 13.1 million people in the United States could be displaced by high water, creating a population boom in municipalities like Atlanta and Orlando, the latter of which could receive 250,000 new residents.
 Inland Texas cities, in particular, would gain the most migrants as people move from coastal areas like Houston.
 Researchers predict the populations of the Austin-Round Rock region could grow by as much as 820,000.

-Many studies have looked at the rise of sea level or looked at the impact to people who live in coastal areas, but this new UGA research is one of the first to consider not only the impact on the locations people would be leaving, but also the strain a large population migration could have on the inland cities that people move to.
+Many studies have looked at the rise of sea level or looked at the impact to people who live in coastal areas, but this UGA research is one of the first to consider not only the impact on the locations people would be leaving, but also the strain a large population migration could have on the inland cities that people move to.

 Hauer adds that the connections between environmental changes and migration are complex, and can include both short-term and permanent relocation.
 To create the population models, the researchers estimated the number of people at risk from rising sea levels, then simulated their potential inland destinations throughout the remainder of the 21st century.
 The study is, in effect, a colossal heads-up for municipalities that may receive tens of thousands of rising seawater refugees.